 In Ireland you will see dogs of all pedigrees roaming free, apparently content to lead a happy and carefree life.

 Only a minority are strays, most are actually owned by somebody.
 And here we have a case where "when in Ireland do as the Irish do" should definitely not be regarded sensible.

-Dog laws apply to visitors as well, the only exception being the dog license (up to 30 days stay, after day 31 you will have to purchase a dog licence from the Post Office).
+Dog laws apply to visitors as well, the only exception being the dog license (up to 30 days stay, after day 31 you will have to purchase a dog license from the Post Office).
 In short, these rules have to be obeyed:

 - Dogs should always be kept on a leash and under control.

-- The following breeds (and crossbreeds with strains) are considered dangerous and must wear a muzzle: American Pit Bull Terrier, English Bull Terrier, Staffordshire Bull Terrier, Bull Mastiff, Doberman Pinscher, German Shepherd (Alsatian), Rhodesian Ridgeback, Rottweiler, Japanese Akita, Japanese Tosa and Bandog.
+- The following breeds (and crossbreeds with strains) are considered dangerous and must wear a muzzle: American Pit Bull Terrier, English Bull Terrier, Staffordshire Bull Terrier, Bull Mastiff, Doberman Pinscher, German Shepherd (Alsatian), Rhodesian Ridgeback, Rottweiler, Japanese Akita, Japanese Tosa, and Bandog.

-- Dogs should wear a collar with an ID tag at all times, otherwise they might be picked up and quickly destroyed as strays (the implanted chip might not be found).
+- Dogs should wear a collar with an ID tag at all times: otherwise, they might be picked up and quickly destroyed as strays (the implanted chip might not be found).
 Please note that since 2016 all dogs in Ireland need to be microchipped.